Diabetes

 Severe Hypoglycaemia

-- Place on side (recovery position) once breathing is safe.
+- Place on the side (recovery position) once breathing is safe.

 Common Triggers & Fixes